 - a.
-Access, Diversity, Equity, and Inclusion (ADEI).
-This committee addresses issues pertaining to ADEI-related funding, ADEI syllabi revisions and requirements, and the ADEI climate in the Department. - Communications.
-This committee addresses issues pertaining to Canvas site maintenance, social media activity, student recruitment, and student retention - c.
+Student Success.
+This committee works to create a culture of student-led engagement, between students and between students and faculty, that supports their wellness and success. - b.
+Communications.
+This committee is dedicated to enhancing the visibility and impact of the department through strategic communication initiatives. - c.
 Curriculum.
 This committee addresses issues pertaining to curriculum reviews and approvals, syllabi requirements, and curriculum development. - d.
 Finance and Operations.
-This committee addresses issues pertaining to budgets, awards and scholarships, and bylaw revisions and updates - e.
-Promotion and Tenure (P&T).
-This committee addresses issues pertaining to P&T binder reviews, peer faculty evaluations, and peer teaching evaluations - D. Faculty Senators.
+This committee oversees the financial health and operational efficiency of the department.
+Additionally, the committee addresses issues pertaining to budgets, awards and scholarships, and bylaw revisions and updates - e.
+Faculty Development / Promotion and Tenure (P&T).
+This committee addresses issues pertaining to P&T binder reviews, peer faculty evaluations, and peer teaching evaluations.
+It fosters the academic and professional growth of faculty members by providing comprehensive support and resources.

+D. Faculty Senators.
 The Department will participate in the election of Faculty Senate candidates through the procedures established by the College of Fine Arts.
 Faculty Members elected to serve as Faculty Senators are responsible for attending meetings of the Faculty Senate and informing the Department of developments affecting the Department, its Faculty, and its Members.

-E. Faculty Recruitment.
+E. Faculty Recruitment